-The answer is simpler than you think; go for the cars with the lowest insurance rates.
+The answer is simpler than you think: Go for cars with the lowest insurance rates.

-Auto insurance rates are continuously increasing over the years.
-Today, $1,427 is the U.S. annual average premium, which is expected to rise in the future.
+Auto insurance rates are continuously increasing.
+Today, $1,427 is the U.S. annual average premium, and it is expected to rise.

-Let’s dig into the article to find out the cars with the lowest insurance rates and the key factors determining those rates.
+Let’s dig into the article to find the cars that have the lowest insurance rates and the key factors determining those rates.